On-the-run paedophile back in court

 Jurors delivered their verdict in his absence after he failed to turn up to court.

-It was eventually discovered he had been airlifted to King's College Hospital in London after he had tried to commit suicide in Folkestone, Kent.
+It was eventually discovered he had been airlifted to King's College Hospital in London after he had tried to take his own life in Folkestone, Kent.

 The court also heard that following his initial arrest by police, he fled the UK and had to be extradited from Malta.